LajosPolya/aws-cdk-templates/deploy-nlb-with-ecs-fargate/README.md

 `winpty cdk.cmd deploy -c ecrName=<ecr_Name> -c scope=<scope>`

+- `ecrName` represents the name of the Elastic Container Repository containing the image to run on the ECS Fargate tasks.
+Follow the instructions in [deploy-ecr](../deploy-ecr/README.md) to deploy an image of a simple API to an AWS Elastic Container Repository

 The app will set the environment (account and region) based on the the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.

 This deploys a Network Load Balancer which can be used to communicate with an HTTP server on two ECS Fargate tasks.
-If deploying [micronaut-api](../api/README.md) from the [ecr repo](../deploy-ecr/README.md) then once deployed you may access the `/health` endpoint by the Network Load Balancer's public DNS which is exported by the CDK and therefore printed to the CLI when the app is deployed.
+If deploying [micronaut-api](../api/README.md) then once deployed you may access the `/health` endpoint by the Network Load Balancer's public DNS which is exported by the CDK and therefore printed to the CLI when the app is deployed.

 ### cURL